All-Russian Scientific Research Institute Of Technical Physics: Developments

-From the very beginning, the institute has been working on the development of all kinds of nuclear charges - from super-powerful to miniature.

-Work aimed at miniaturizing systems, ensuring their highest efficiency, improved technical and operational characteristics, has become highly significant.
 A critical attitude was developed for the development of missile defense systems.
-The institute reacted with restraint to the program for creating super-powerful bombs with the highest energy release, but even in this class of charges, the institute's development was characterized by increased efficiency compared to the products of VNIIEF.

 Many of the institute's activities were carried out in competition with RFNC-VNIIEF.
 In a number of areas - strategic complexes Navy, cruise missiles, aerial bombs, artillery - work was carried out mainly in RFNC-VNIITF.

 Test adits (site 108-k) for RFNC-VNIITF were at the Semipalatinsk test site.
 In particular, nuclear warheads of interceptor missiles were tested there such as the anti-missile defense system A-135 "Amur".

 The majority of nuclear charges, unique in terms of various indicators, were created at RFNC-VNIITF: